Arthur Stringer (writer): Legacy

 Stringer was awarded an honorary D.Litt. by the University of Western Ontario in 1946.

 Stringer is commemorated by Arthur Stringer Public School in London, Ontario, which opened in 1969.

 The house in which Stringer lived as a boy in London, Ontario has been preserved as a historic site, Arthur Stringer House.

+In 2024 Stringer was posthumously inducted into the 'Literary Arts' wing of the Chatham-Kent Cultural Hall of Fame in recognition of his contributions as a novelist, screenwriter and poet.